eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

    ![milestone2-2.png](/assets/stage-6/milestone2-2.png)

-3. Now, to check if another client can connect to a port that is being used by another client, start a netcat client and connect it to either 8001 or 8002 and observe.
+3. Now, to check if another client can connect to a port that is being used by a client, start a netcat client and connect it to either 8001 or 8002 and observe.
 Sending a message will give the same result as the above two cases.

    ![milestone2-3.png](/assets/stage-6/milestone2-3.png)